RyanClementsHax/notes/cloud/aws/aws.md

   - good for microservices
   - end to end view of requests as they travel through an application
   - map of application's underlying components
+  - helps improve application performance by helping you find performance bottlenecks
 - kenesis
   - realtime streaming
   - analytics